Liu Yong (Song dynasty): Staying at Hangzhou and Suzhou

-In the fifth year of the Reign of Emperor Xianping (1002), Liu Yong left his hometown planning to take the examination hosted by the Ministry of Rites(礼部) in the capital city Dongjing (where is called Kaifeng nowadays).
-However, while on the way to Dongjing, he greatly enjoyed the life of living in flourishing cities like Hangzhou and Suzhou, so he decided to provisionally stay.
-He immersed himself in viewing the beauty of nature there, and indulged in romantic relationships with sing-song girls.
-In order to make a living in Hangzhou, Liu Yong wrote lyrics for brothel songs.
-With his great talent in music perception and literary creation, his lyrics used to be extremely popular among the public.
-However, his lyrics with vulgar words and romantic themes are not accepted by other poets and scholars, and the upper class.
-They judged and criticized Liu Yong and his inverse actions to (Chinese) conventional etiquette(Confucian culture), which has also brought a negative impact on his later career.
+In the fifth year of the Reign of Emperor Xianping (1002), Liu Yong left his hometown planning to take the examination hosted by the Ministry of Rites (礼部) in the capital city Dongjing (now Kaifeng).
+However, while on the way to Dongjing, he greatly enjoyed the life in flourishing cities like Hangzhou and Suzhou, so he decided to provisionally stay.
+He immersed himself in viewing the beauty of nature there, and indulged in romantic relationships with courtesans.
+In order to make a living in Hangzhou, Liu Yong wrote lyrics for Jiaofang songs.
+With his great musical and literary talents, his lyrics was extremely popular among the public.
+However, his lyrics with vulgar words and romantic themes were not accepted by other poets, scholars, or the upper class.
+They judged and criticized Liu Yong and his inverse actions to Chinese conceptions of etiquette (Confucian culture), which also brought a negative impact on his later career.

-In 1003, Liu Yong wrote a Song Ci poetry named "Viewing Sea Tides" (望海潮·东南形胜) as a greeting letter to Sun He, a competent and well-known officer in Song Dynasty.
+In 1003, Liu Yong wrote a poem named "Viewing Sea Tides" (望海潮·东南形胜) as a greeting letter to Sun He, a competent and well-known officer in Song Dynasty.
 The poetry's popularity swept the region rapidly after its release.
 Since then, Liu Yong's talent in literacy had become more widely known by people.
 Between the years 1004 and 1007, Liu Yong wrote three poems in terms of recalling the memories he had while living in Suzhou and Hangzhou.